January 16, 2006

 Largeflower Rosegentian

-Great-blue Heron making some noise before bedtime
+Great-blue Heron making some noise

 Anhinga Trail